TheCatSaber/Code-for-Intermediate-IRP-2020/README.md

 colouringToShow (default: None) - defines which colouring to show.
 None is no colouring, others are the colouring of the same name.
-Valid: None, randomGreedy, degreeGreedy, DSatur, productBruteForce, customBruteForce.
+Valid: None, randomGreedy, degreeGreedy, DSatur, productBruteForce, customBruteForce, iteratedGreedy.

 showLabels (default: True) - whether to show the labels on the output graph.
 Must be a boolean.